Free resources about the Ghana Accra Mission:

 - I opened the area called Konongo with my companion.
 (Adam)

 - I went on my mission just after the freeze of the church in Ghana.
 A lot of media propaganda targeting the church was in wide circulation.
 Missionaries were frequently being attacked by anti-Mormons.
+The mission was freeze for two years and missionary were sent home but the freeze was lifted again and I was among the first set of foreign missionaries to Ghana.
 (Kelvin)

 What was the weather like?